 - Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
 A doctor or other medical professional, a support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - The HABC must request only information that is necessary to evaluate the disability-related need for the accommodation.
-The HABC will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - If the HABC does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, the HABC will dispose of it.
+The HABC will not inquire about the nature or extent of any disability. - If the HABC receives confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, the HABC will dispose of or redact it.
 In place of the information, the HABC will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information [Notice PIH 2010-26].

 2.2.E.
-APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act, Notice PIH 2010-26].
+APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION

+[Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act, Notice PIH 2010-26].